article by: Ian Crowder

 including Great Central Railway, Severn Valley Railway, North

 Norfolk Railway, Talyllyn Railway, miniature Echills Wood railway

 and the East Lancashire Railway.
 The appeal passes £600,000.

 Gotherington Signal Box opened to pass trains for the first

-Work starts on repair of the collapsed railway embankment at the
+2012 - Work starts on repair of the collapsed railway embankment

-First train makes a complete round trip over the newly
+and the first train makes a round trip over the newly re-connected

-GWR wins the Heritage Railway Association Peter Manisty Award
+line.
+GWR wins Heritage Railway Association Peter Manisty Award for

-for Outstanding Contribution to Railway Preservation in recognition
+Outstanding Contribution to Railway Preservation in recognition of

 The television series Father Brown, based on the GK Chesterton